-- Purchase an eligible ENERGY STAR furnace and have it installed with a two-pipe direct vent system by a Technical Safety BC licensed gas contractor with a valid GST number.
+- Ensure you've purchased an eligible ENERGY STAR furnace and have it installed with a two-pipe direct vent system by a Technical Safety BC licensed gas contractor with a valid GST number.
 You can find a contractor by searching our online directory.

-- a copy of your paid invoice showing details of all work performed including:
+- a copy of your paid invoice showing details of: